Review Your Data

 - To delete: Click the red cancel icon.

-- To edit: Click the color box next to each word.
+- To edit: Click the color box or the term itself.

 Adding key term highlights, continued: